 I remembered thinking who was the director that dared put on such a difficult show in Indonesia?
 When they called her on stage, it was this tiny figure of a lady, a head shorter than everyone else.
 Her name was Fonnyta Amran.
 And this was her first production as a director.

 Whoa.
 I need to keep tabs on this person, I thought.
 I’d love to work together with them one day and support from the music side, or through other ways.
 Fast forward to 2021, and I interviewed Fonnyta for this very podcast episode on women in theatre.
 Not only that, we’re working together on The Last 5 Years, an off-Broadway musical by Jason Robert Brown.

 In this podcast, you will hear someone speaking about their true love.
 And you will want to see this current show we’re working together on.
-Support women in theatre, buy your tickets for the streaming here for the streaming in June 2021.
-Not only that, I will be giving away 2 tickets if you get the answers to the podcast quiz correct!
+Support women in theatre and buy your tickets now on Kiostix!

 1 thought on “Women in Theatre – Podcast Episode 7”

 […] arts group in Jakarta decided to stage West Side Story.
 DAYUM.
 I eventually met the director, Fonnyta Amran (check out our podcast episode)!
 We even worked together with her on the Last Five Years musical […]